What is the floodplain overlay?

 How do I obtain Flood Insurance?

-To obtain flood insurance, please talk to your local insurance agent or visit www.floodsmart.gov, which is the official website of the National Flood Insurance Program.
+To obtain flood insurance, please talk to your local insurance agent or visit the National Flood Insurance Program website.

 The City of Pittsburgh does not have the ability to remove properties from the FEMA floodplain maps.
-If you believe your property was incorrectly included in the Special Flood Hazard Area (SFHA), you may submit an application to FEMA for a formal determination of the property's location and/or elevation relative to the Special Flood Hazard Area.
+If you believe your property was incorrectly included in the Special Flood Hazard Area, you may submit an application to FEMA for a formal determination of the property's location and/or elevation relative to the Special Flood Hazard Area.
 Online Letter of Map Change guidelines are available online.